 Trade and political tensions between leading economies of the world continue to affect the global economic growth.
-We continue to monitor these developments and others, and accordingly will assess its implications on our business and strategy.
+Ongoing regional and international conflicts are closely monitored and accordingly corrective measures will be put in place, if required, to offset the implications on our business and strategy.